This recipe for Beef Bourguignon serves up fork-tender beef, carrots, pearl onions and mushrooms in an amazing tasting red wine rich aromatic sauce.

-Beef Bourguignon is a traditional French stew prepared with beef braised in red wine.
-Use a good quality dry red wine, preferably Burgundy or Pinot Noir, to ensure great flavour to your Bourguignon.
-For the beef, buy a well marbled sirloin or chuck roast and cut it into bite sized cubes.
+Beef Bourguignon is a traditional French stew prepared by braising beef in a red wine broth.
+Be sure to use a good quality dry red wine to ensure great flavour to your bourguignon.
+My preference is a Burgundy or Pinot Noir.
+In addition, using a well-marbled sirloin or chuck roast works best for this recipe.

 This is one stew that tastes even better the next day and freezes well, so you may want to double the recipe.
 A Dutch oven or heavy braising pan is best for making this stew as you can brown all the beef and veggies in the same pot, then place it in the oven allowing the stew to cook to perfection.

 - 2 1/2 pounds sirloin or chuck roast cut into 1-inch cubes choose well marbled stewing beef